 The Absolute Best Sports Bars in Nashville

 Imagine if Deb Paquette, one of Nashville’s most beloved chefs for the amazing international cuisine at her restaurants Etch and etc., were to create a casual menu for a laid-back neighborhood gastropub.
 Well, you don’t have to imagine it, because that’s exactly what she’s done with Jasper’s, which bills itself as “the next evolution of the sports bar.”
-The menu turns traditional pub grub on its head, elevating chicken wings with mango chili sauce and quesadillas with lamb barbacoa.
+The menu turns traditional pub grub on its head, elevating chicken wings with mango chili sauce and potato wedges with house-made chorizo sausage, nacho cheese, salsa, green onions and poblano cream sauce.
 The large bar is ringed with televisions showing your favorite games, and the restaurant also offers a few video and table games to amuse yourself during halftime.

 This (literally) elevated sports bar features a large outdoor patio perched high above the third base line of the Nashville Sounds First Horizon Park so you can take in a ballgame without buying a ticket or paying stadium prices for your beer and food.
 You can even reserve a space for up to 20 people with your own dedicated server for a private event.
 Dozens of televisions spread around the spacious interior show all the big games, and their menu of sandwiches and flatbreads will keep you energized for a day of marathon sports viewing.